soulripper13/cozylife_local/README.md

 - **100% Local Control:** No cloud connection is required for device operation after setup.
 All commands are sent directly to your devices on your local network.
 - **UI-Based Configuration:** No YAML configuration required.
-- **Auto-Discovery via IP Scan:** The integration can scan a range of IP addresses on your network to automatically find and set up your devices.
+- **Single IP Setup:** Devices are added one by one using their static IP address.
 - **Multi-Gang Switch Support:** Correctly handles multi-button devices (e.g., double rocker switches), creating a separate entity for each switch.
 - **Developer Mode:** Includes a "Skip validation" option for developers or advanced users who need to set up devices remotely.